xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 Like actual conversations, *TaskGraph* can be complicated; that is why we help you convert a simple and intuitive *Config* JSON file into a powerful and advanced *TaskGraph* through our generator.
 Instead of needing to design an entire graph, all you need to do is to describe the bot and provide some extra information and it will build the graph for you!

-#### Composite Workers
+#### Workers
 Building on top of a primitive conversational bot, for the customer service bot, we need to let the bot be able to read from the documents we are supplying when composing a response.
-We can do that is through the [RAGMsgWorker (RAG-Message Worker)](../Workers/RAGWorker.mdx).
-The RAGMsgWorker is different than some of the workers we used in the previous tutorial because it is a *composite* worker.
-Inside RAGMsgWorker is actually two other workers, [RAGWorker](../Workers/RAGWorker.mdx) and [MessageWorker](../Workers/MessageWorker.mdx).
-When we call RAGMsgWorker, it internally calls RAGWorker which retrieves the relevant information from our sources and then passes the information to MessageWorker which composes the response which the RAGMsgWorker outputs.
-While RAGMsgWorker is pretty simple, there is no limit to how complex such composite workers could be and this serves as a sneak peak to what is ahead to come.
+We can do that is through the [RAGWorker](../Workers/RAGWorker.mdx) which retrieves the relevant information from our sources and then passes the information to [MessageWorker](../Workers/MessageWorker.mdx) which composes the response.

 As a refresher, here is the structure for a [Config](../Config.md) JSON file: